deepaksingh6778/renthub/README.md

 # 🏠 RentHub

-A simple Angular + ASP.NET Core web app for apartment listings and rentals.
+A SPA Angular web app for apartment listings and rentals.

 ---